-If your dog is sneezing due to a tumor the conventional treatment is to work with a veterinarian.
-Surgery and chemotherapy are the usual treatments.
-However, you may wish discuss your dogs case with a holistic practitioner as well, or with a practitioner of Traditional Chinese Medicine.
+However, you may wish discuss your dog's case with a holistic practitioner as well, or with a practitioner of Traditional Chinese Medicine.
 These doctors have had some success in working on tumor cases when Western medicine has not been able to offer much help.

 In most cases sneezing in dogs is simply due to excitement or a reflex action to get rid of a temporary irritant.
 More often than not, it's nothing to worry about.